anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 A classifier reads the data in a data store, if it recognizes the format of the data, it generates a schema. classifier also returns a certainty number to indicate how certain the format recognition was. glue provides built-in classifiers, but you can create custom ones too and if yo do, they are invoked first. if a classifier returns certainty=1.0, then it's 100% certain that it can create the correct schema. if no classifier returns certainty=1.0, glue uses the output of the classifier with the highest certainty, and if no classifier returns a certainty higher than 0.0, glue returns the default classification string of UNKNOWN.

 Glue crawler extracts partitions based on how the S3 data is organized. e.g. if you have sensor data from devices every hour, you can a) query primarily by time range? then organize your buckets as yyyy/mm/dd/device. b) if you can query primarily by device, then organize bucket as device/yyy/...
+If you will query data daily, then partition by date and sort by device key.
 Folders where data is stored on S3 (sales/year=2019/month=1/day=1) are mapped to partitions, i.e. columns in the glue table

 To do modifications on the data catalog, only works if data catalog is in s3, in format json/csv/parquet/avro. if parquet, special code required. and nested schemas are not supported